himanshuojha2000/100Projects/README.md

 A smooth and stylish tooltip that appears when hovering over an element.
 The tooltip includes a fading animation and an arrow effect.
 🛠 **Tech Used:** HTML, CSS

+### 🔹 P10 - Accordion
+An interactive FAQ-style accordion with smooth open-close animations, allowing users to expand and collapse sections for better content organization.
+🛠 **Tech Used:** HTML, CSS

 ## 🌟 How to Use
 1. Clone the repository:
    ```bash